Igq4xyz/Python-Blackjack/README.md

 # Blackjack Game in Python
-This project is a simple proyect Blackjack game written in Python.
+This project is a simple proyect Blackjack game coded in Python.
 It simulates a classic Blackjack experience where the player competes against the dealer following standard rules.
 ## Features
 - Classic Blackjack rules